 Hand sanitizer is a big seller right now and is sold out everywhere.
-I don;t care for it, actually, since it’s loaded with other bad chemicals.
+I don’t care for it, actually, since it’s loaded with other not so healthy chemicals.
 So I make my own at home using distilled white vinegar which can be found everywhere and the last time I checked, was still in stock everywhere!
 White vinegar is a wonderful cleaner as it is highly acidic, making it an inhospitable environment for germs and because most public washrooms are closed right now.
 My healthy hand sanitizer is an absolute must to take with you wherever you go.
 Use it on your hands, menus, cutlery, your cell phone and other germy places and items!

 Here’s what I do:

 Place 8-10 paraben and phthalate-free baby wipes or plain paper towels/napkins into a zip lock sandwich bag.
 Add 2 tsp. white distilled vinegar and keep the sealed bag in your purse.

 How many times a week do you do a deep clean now that you are probably at home more often than not?
 I am always disinfecting and cleaning the surfaces in my home.
 As I mentioned before, I was a germaphobe before this happened and I will continue to be once this is over!
 Thankfully, I have a supportive husband who is just as clean as I am and helps me out a lot!

 I do not like using products with preservatives or unnecessary chemicals.
 Harsh cleaners do work but they come with so much environmental and chemical baggage that they are almost not worth using.

 I have two simple alternatives to all of those harsh chemicals.
 They are so safe, you can even let your kids or grandkids clean with them!
 They are distilled white vinegar and baking soda.
 This cleaning tag team are two of the safest and most effective household cleaners and anyone can use them, as often as you need.